Submit an Article

 1916-12-01

-On the remainder of the Lagrange interpolation formula
+On the remainder term of the Lagrange interpolation formula

 Article preview

-In view of the simplicity of analytical tools for proof and the absence of the need to study a large literature on the issue, the problem of finding various forms of the remainder of the Lagrange and Newton interpolation formulas could be of particular interest to those starting mathematical research for the first time; It is therefore offered to these individuals as a topic for independent work, not of a compilative nature.
+In view of the simplicity of the analytical tools required for the proofs and the absence of any need to study an extensive body of literature on the subject, the problem of finding various forms of the remainder for the Lagrange and Newton interpolation formulas could be of particular interest to those embarking on mathematical research for the first time.
+It is therefore proposed to these individuals as a topic for independent work, one that is not of a compilatory nature.

 • Date submitted